 This introductory guide also discusses the role of central government in a decentralised system as well as the typical challenges and opportunities that emerge in decisions about financing local governments.
 It also highlights the importance of carefully sequencing and staging the reform process.

-This introductory guide is also available in French.
+This introductory guide is also available in French and Arabic.

 Tom Hart and Bryn Welham